 Data access details.
 Business objects also should have no special knowledge of "where they come from."
 It does not matter to the business model whether the data are stored and retrieved via SQL or file I/O. The business objects need to know only to whom to talk about being stored or retrieved.
 The business objects are modeled during the object- oriented analysis.
 A business model captures the static and dynamic relationships among a collection of business objects.
-Static relationships include object associations and aggregations.
-For example, a customer could have more than one account or an order couldbe aggregated from one or more-line items.
+Static relationships include object associations and aggregated from one or more line items.
 Dynamic relationships show how the business objects interact to perform tasks.
-For example, an order interacts with inventory to determineproduct availability.
-An individual business objects that direct their processes.
+For example, an order interacts with inventory to determine product availability.
+An individual business object can appear in different business models.
+Business models also incorporate control objects that direct their processes.
 The business objects are identified during the object oriented analysis.
 Use cases can provide a wonderful tool to capture business objects.